Strategic Account Planning Template for Dev Agencies

 - Earnings calls or analyst days (for public companies)

 Tools like LinkedIn Sales Navigator and BuiltWith give you a feed of personnel and tech stack changes.
 Your job is to watch for clusters.
 New CIO starts.
 Two weeks later, a job posting for a “Head of Digital Transformation” appears.
 A month after that, their legacy CRM is dropped.
-That is not coincidence.
 That is your window for a modernization conversation.
 Get in before someone else does.

 Tab 5: Expansion + defense playbook